wnichola/GetData-012-Course-Project/Course Project/Readme.md

 # Readme

 ## Objective
-The objective of this file is to provide brief instructions on the use of the scripts or markdown files to generate the merged tidy data file (as per project requirements)
+The objective of this file is to provide brief instructions on the use of the scripts or markdown files to generate the merged tidy data file (as per project requirements).
+This document also provides information on other documents that you can refer to for how this file is generated.

 ## Instruction to use the R script.
 1. Download the 'R' script: run_analysis.R